Tutorial¶

 The table at the end of the program output compares the nominal mean-line design variables to actual values calculated using cuts from the three-dimensional CFD solution (the cuts are mixed out at constant area).
 Inspecting the output for our new fan, we can identify several problems:

-DPo 2000.0 1172.7 # Pressure rise too low
+DPo 2e+03 1.63e+03 18.4 # Pressure rise too low

 The root cause of the lack of pressure rise is that we have not allowed for deviation in designing the blade shapes, hence the flow is underturned.
-Assuming a guess of efficiency was neccesary to complete mean-line design, but its value should be updated so that the annulus areas are compatible with the intended velocity triangles.
+Assuming a guess of efficiency was necessary to complete mean-line design, but its value should be updated so that the annulus areas are compatible with the intended velocity triangles.

 Although it is not evident from the table, the inlet flow is not precisely aligned with the inlet metal angle, leading to unwanted accelerations around the leading edge.
 We should locate the stagnation point on the nose of the aerofoil to yield the smoothest pressure distributions.